The-Story-Engine/TheStoryEngine/README.md

 - `/` - Landing page
 - `/workspaces` - Detail on workspace plans
-- `/our-story` - TSE history lesson
+- `/our-story` - TSE history lesson.
 - `/roadmap` - TSE 2021 feature roadmap.
 - `/write` - writers can write a story here, if it's the first time they've arrived, a blank story is automatically created and it's ID saved in browser sessionStorage.
 If an existing story is found in sessionStorage, the browser connects to that story as the writer.